kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 ## Service Catalog

-### Set bundle repository URLs in Helm Broker seamlessly
+### Definie the URLs of the repositories that hold your bundles in the Helm Broker

 You can now instantly update the URLs of bundles' repositories in the Helm Broker, no need to restart.
 For more information, read [this](/docs/0.8/components/helm-broker#configuration-configure-helm-broker-add-a-new-bundle-repository) document.